lcobiodata/msautils/README.md

-<a id="protlearn"></a>
+<a id="msautils"></a>

-# protlearn
+# MSA Utils

-Protlearn is a module that applies Machine Learning techniques to extract meaningful information from Multiple Sequence Alignments (MSA) of homologous protein families.
+MSA Utils is a module that applies Machine Learning techniques to extract meaningful information from Multiple Sequence Alignments (MSA) of homologous protein families.

 Copyright (C) 2023, Lucas Carrijo de Oliveira (lucas@ebi.ac.uk)